 The fourth way is to share the posts on your own social media accounts.
 Twitter, Facebook, Pinterest.
 This encourages your online connections to also visit the friend’s blog!

 The fifth and often times most forgotten way to help is to “like” or follow all the website’s social media pages.
 Encourage your friends to like her Facebook page as well so they see her updates even if you miss sharing them.

 If you’re reading this because you are a blogger, everything I said here probably seems like “Doh!
 I could’ve had a V8!” but if you’re reading this because you have a friend who started a new blog, or a website, you may be wondering how can you help?
 This is how!
 Share their content, view their site, comment, let them know you like what they’re doing!
 That’s the biggest compliment any of us can ever receive.

 Blogging can be scary at times, we’re pouring our hearts, and thoughts out into the Internet.
 Sometimes we feel like we are talking to ourselves, or only to our blogging friends who comment regularly.
 But our fellow bloggers are not our target audience.
 We love them, don’t get me wrong, but our target audience is the rest of the world.
 Hearing we are touching your heart, or making you think, or laugh, or that you enjoyed our recipe, or hated our recipe, or think we’re off our rockers–it all means MORE than you can ever know!
-So if you’re thinking about launching a new campaign, allow comments on your site and read also this post.
+So if you’re thinking about launching a new campaign, allow comments on your site.